Lacoz/middy-odata-v4/examples/README.md

 **Perfect for**: Production applications, complex data models, learning advanced features

+## Data Sources Example

+**Location**: `data-sources/`

+Demonstrates how to mix multiple backends behind the same OData surface:
+- DynamoDB-backed entity set with `$filter`/`$top` hints pushed into Scan
+- Plain REST/JSON service that relies on the middleware for shaping & filtering
+- Upstream OData HTTP service where query options are forwarded verbatim
+- Local runner that simulates API Gateway for quick demos

+**Perfect for**: Integration-heavy workloads, progressive migration to OData, showcasing optimisation hooks

 ## Getting Started

 1. Choose an example that matches your needs